google/xls/docs_src/optimizations.md

 Reassociation can also create opportunities for constant folding.
-If an expression contains multiple literal values (constants) the expressions can be reassociated to gather literals into the same subepxression which can then be folded.
+If an expression contains multiple literal values (constants) the expressions can be reassociated to gather literals into the same subexpression which can then be folded.
 Generally this requires the operation to be commutative as well as associative.
 For example, given the following expression: